AvniShah04/Portfolio-AvniShah/Final Project Part 1.md

 WHO IS THE AUDIENCE FOR THIS PROJECT?

-- WOMEN: Through this project I hope to create an awareness among women about the problems that exist in the organizational structure, while providing them with examples of successful women who have beaten the odds.
+- Women: Through this project I hope to create an awareness among women about the problems that exist in the organizational structure, while providing them with examples of successful women who have beaten the odds.

-- FIRMS/ORGANIZATIONS: This project will expose the deep seated inequality at all levels and in different fields.I hope to motivate organizations to take action to improve the gender ratio at all levels of the firm.
+- Firms/Organizations: This project will expose the deep seated inequality at all levels and in different fields.I hope to motivate organizations to take action to improve the gender ratio at all levels of the firm.

-- GENERAL PUBLIC: The general public is the final will audience for this project since it will help people identify their sub concious bias and help them actively contribute to reducing it.
+- General Public: The general public is the final will audience for this project since it will help people identify their sub concious bias and help them actively contribute to reducing it.

 WHAT WILL THE PROJECT INCLUDE?